Air Compressors For Construction Work

 Tow-behind air compressors are commonly used at construction job sites because they are familiar and easy to source.
 Many rental shops and construction companies already have these compressors on hand.

-But a tow-behind air compressor is a decent solution in only one of two circumstances: you only need air for a single job, or you need extremely high CFM for specialized applications.
+But a tow-behind air compressor is a decent solution in only one of two circumstances: you only need air for a single job, or you require extremely high CFM for specialized applications.

 Most of the time, there are too many disadvantages to a tow-behind air compressor to consider it an ideal mobile air option.
 The disadvantages of tow-behind air compressors include: